 Banks, insurance companies, credit unions and non-bank lending companies are subject to a tax on financial institutions, which came into force on 1 February 2016.
-The tax covers all bank assets over PLN 4 billion (EUR 0.9 billion), insurance groups' assets over PLN 2 billion (EUR 0.45 billion) and non-bank lending companies' assets over PLN 0.2 billion, which are in each case taxed at a rate of 0.0366 per cent. per month (0.44 per cent. per year).
-For the purposes of this tax, the taxable asset base of banks (but not other financial institutions) is reduced, among others, by the value of their own funds and holdings of State Treasury debt securities, the value of bonds issued by the Bank Guarantee Fund purchased by the taxpayer, the value of credits or loans granted by the taxpayer to the Bank Guarantee Fund, state-guaranteed bonds and repo and reverse repo transactions the subject of which are government bonds.
-This tax does not apply to state-owned banks, private banks under recovery proceedings, in receivership or in liquidation, or banks which have filed for bankruptcy and whose activities have been suspended.
-The tax does not reduce financial institutions' CIT base.
+Subject of a tax is the value of a taxpayer's assets, with certain exceptions or exclusions.
+The tax covers all bank assets over PLN 4 billion (EUR 0.9 billion), insurance groups' assets over PLN 2 billion (EUR 0.45 billion) and non-bank lending companies' assets over PLN 0.2 billion, which are in each case taxed at a rate of 0.0366 per cent. per month.
+For the purposes of this tax, the taxable asset base of banks is reduced, among others, by the value of their own funds and debt securities held by the Treasury, the value of bonds issued by the Bank Guarantee Fund purchased by the taxpayer, the value of credits or loans granted by the taxpayer to the Bank Guarantee Fund, stateguaranteed bonds, repo and reverse repo transactions the subject of which are government bonds.
+In addition the tax base of the assets of insurance companies is reduced is reduced, among others, by the value of bonds issued by the Bank Guarantee Fund, the value of bonds issued by the Bank Guarantee Fund, state-guaranteed bonds, repo and reverse repo transactions the subject of which are government bonds.
+In addition the tax base of the assets of insurance companies is reduced is reduced, among others, by the value of bonds issued by the Bank Guarantee Fund purchased by the taxpayer, the value of credits or loans granted by the taxpayer to the Bank Guarantee Fund purchased by the taxpayer, the value of credits or loans granted by the taxpayer to the Bank Guarantee Fund.
+This tax does not apply to state-owned banks, entities under recovery proceedings, in receivership or in liquidation, or banks which have filed for bankruptcy and whose activities have been suspended.
+The tax does not reduce the CIT tax base of financial institutions.